NicholasTD07/SwiftDailyAPI/Documentation/README.md

     longComments = comments
     println(longComments?.comments)
 })

+// Then
+// expect all vars in `Setup` section to not be nil
+// code in `ReadmeCodeSpecs.swift`
 ```

 This code is tested in [ReadmeCodeSpecs.swift](./SwiftDailyAPITests/Specs/ReadmeCodeSpecs.swift).
-There's also a `Then` part in the spec which expects all the vars in the `Setup` to be not nil.
+There's also a `Then` part in the spec which expects all the vars in the `Setup` to not be nil.

 ## Frameworks